Kangaroo and Wallaby Viewing Tips

 Do joeys play?

 Watch mothers with large young, especially in the late afternoon.
 You may see a joey play with its mother by gently boxing or cuffing her head.
-Joeys do not play with other young or other adults.
+Joeys do not play with other young or other adults, but adolescent males can sometimes be seen play-fighting.
 Play seems to allow joeys to develop their agility and social skills.

 Do adults play?